HermanBide/assessment/EXPLANATION.md

 ## Instruction to run code
-fork from the repo, copy code and paste in terminal. open in vscode and type yarn start in the terminal.
+fork from the repo, copy code and paste in terminal. must have the latest version of yarn or node installed. open in vscode and type yarn start in the terminal.